iwtbook/Examples/web-components/custom-element-manifest/learn.md

 }
 ```

-This is the resulting `custom-elements.json` manifest for the above component:
+This is the resulting `custom-elements.json` manifest for the above component.
+Note that none of the lifecycle methods of the Custom Element are listed.

 ```json
 {